OzzyCzech/ozzyczech.cz/content/apple.md

 ## Markdown editors

+* [Obsidian](https://obsidian.md) - free note taking app on top of local folder
+* [Joplin](https://joplinapp.org/) - Joplin is a free, open source note taking and to-do application
 * [Typora](https://typora.io/) - free and opensource for mac/linux and windows
 * [Macdown](https://macdown.uranusjr.com/) - free and open source editor for mac
-* [Joplin](https://joplinapp.org/) - Joplin is a free, open source note taking and to-do application
 * [iWriter](https://ia.net/writer) - clean, simple and distraction-free writing environment
 * [Caret](https://caret.io/) - is a Markdown editor for Mac, Windows and Linux.
 It stands out with its clean interface, productivity features and obsessive attention to detail.
 * [Nota](https://nota.md/) - markdown notebook